flowroute/flowroute-numbers-ruby/README.md

 #### `create_new_route(name, type, value)`<a name=createroute></a>

-The `create_new_route `method is used to create a new inbound route.
+The `create_new_route ` method is used to create a new inbound route.

 #####Usage

-Add the following lines to your file:
+Add the following lines to your Ruby file:

 	#Create a New Route
 	response = irc.create_new_route(route_name='route_name',type='route_type',value='value')

 The method takes the following parameters: